 With Behringer’s reputation and over three decades-long traditions, C-1U is the budget mic to watch.
 On this list, it is right next to its cousin, the B-1.

 Their pricing is similar.
 However, the type is different.
-The C-1U is a USB condenser mic, while B- is an XLR mic.
+The C-1U is a USB condenser mic, while the B-1 is an XLR mic.

-It has quite good value for money, and with 4.2 out of 5 Amazon stars, it is worth considering as a beginner recording microphone.
+It has quite good value for money, and with decent Amazon reviews, it is worth considering as a beginner recording microphone.

 Who is it Best for?